The Venus flytrap is among a group of plants that consumes animals

 - Commercially available flytraps have been carefully selected for different sizes and colors that aren’t available in nature.

 - Venus flytraps produce digestive enzymes just like an animal.

-Venus Flytrap Scientific Name
+Scientific Name and Evolution

 The scientific name for the Venus flytrap is Dionaea muscipula.
 Dionaea is a reference to the Greek goddess Aphrodite (the daughter of Dione), who is often associated with this plant.
 The Latin/Roman counterpart of Aphrodite is, of course, known as Venus.
 The name muscipula means mousetrap or flytrap in Latin.
 This species is the only living member of its genus, but it is closely related to other carnivorous flowering plants in the family of Droseraceae.

 The Venus flytrap has an unusual structure.
-It is composed of four to seven leaves, each of which contains its own trap; four to 10 beautiful white flowers are arranged around the top with green veins running along each petal.
+It is composed of 4 to 7 leaves, each of which contains its own trap; 4 to 10 beautiful white flowers are arranged around the top with green veins running along each petal.
 The trap itself is one of the most unique adaptations.
 It is composed of two hinged lobes, about 5 inches long, extending from the end of each leaf.
 The inside of the lobes is filled with hair-like trichomes that trigger the trap when stimulated.
 The outer edges of the lobe are covered in sharp bristles called cilia that close on the prey and trap it inside.